bawil45/blog/_posts/2022-09-01-PDF-Document-Work-Around-in-Ubuntu.md

                > sudo apt update <br>
                the last: <br>
                > sudo apt install pdfarranger <br>
-2. How to use it? <br>
+    B. How to use it? <br>
          1. The user guidance for this apps is as image below. <br>

 ## Optimize Size of PDF <br>

 For this purpose, i only could find one program that working smoothly and also the most efficient on memory usage.
 The apps name is Densify. <br>

 A. Where to get it? <br>
     Please download the latest version on [Desify](https://github.com/hkdb/Densify/releases) <br>

 B. How to install <br>
     This is the best part of using Ubuntu, the things is easy and simple, after download the desify .AppImage file, just do this few simple step: <br>
     1. Right click on densify file you've just downloaded. <br>
     2. Click Properties->Permission->Execute->Check->Close. <br>

 C. How to use it? <br>
      1. Simply just click 2 time on the .AppImage file you have set before. <br>
      2. When densify is open, the user guidance is as image below. <br>